Medication Errors in Nursing Homes

 While some medication errors will have less serious consequences than others, mistakes relating to the administration of blood thinners have the capacity to lead to severe health problems very quickly.
 The American Journal of Medicine reports that up to 34,000 nursing home residents suffer serious health consequences every year due to errors involving blood thinners.

 Many patients in nursing homes take blood thinners in order to help reduce their risk of stroke.
 They can be effective and even lifesaving.
 However, they can also cause fatal bleeding if they are administered incorrectly.
 This is because the main mechanism of blood thinners is to reduce the blood’s ability to clot.
 When a patient receives too much of a blood thinner, they may bleed uncontrollably if they receive even a relatively minor cut.
-If they receive too little of the medication, they can have a stroke.
+If they receive too little of the medication, they could have a stroke.

 Furthermore, many antibiotics can possibly compound the effects of blood thinners.
 Therefore, nursing home staff members need to be aware of the types of drug interactions that might have an unwanted effect on their residents.